HimanshuGoel/my-full-stack-learning-app/EXTRACTED_NOTES_PART3.md

 - If you like ray tracing in your games, you would want to get an NVIDIA card.
 And if you primarily like to work on Linux, then an AMD card is what you should be looking to get.

 - Wired audio devices offer superior audio quality, are generally more reliable, and do not require charging.
-Wired peripharals continue to dominate in terms of reliability, low latency, and security.
+Wired peripherals continue to dominate in terms of reliability, low latency, and security.

 - Consider the task of finding a specific item in an unsorted database.
 A classical computer would need to check each item one by one, requiring, on average, N/2 checks for a database of N items.
-However, Grover's algorithm, a quantum algorithm, can find the item in roughly mod N operations, showcasing quantum computing's potentional for speedup in search problems.
+However, Grover's algorithm, a quantum algorithm, can find the item in roughly mod N operations, showcasing quantum computing's potential for speedup in search problems.

 - Engineers used to give complex names for the technology but under the hood it is very simple and have same base concept.